geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 For this first example we take a typical situation:
 * we have no idea about the software and possible solutions
-* we have no idea about the whole "kosmos" LiDAR data processing
+* we have no idea about LiDAR data processing and analysis
 * we just google to _LiDAR lidR tutorial chm_

 Among the top ten is [Building a Canopy Height Model-(CHM) using lidR](https://github.com/gisma/uavRst/wiki/Building-a-Canopy-Height-Model-(CHM)-using-lidR).
 So let's follow the white rabbit...